 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Hawaiian Airlines and Barclays just rolled out a whole new benefit structure for their Hawaiian Airlines World Elite Mastercard and Hawaiian Airlines Business Mastercard.
+Also, Hawaiian Airlines and Barclays just rolled out a whole new benefit structure for their Hawaiian Airlines® World Elite Mastercard®.
+There are no known changes to the Hawaiian Airlines Business Mastercard.
 These travel reward cards definitely got an upgrade.
 The goal: to help cardmembers rack up miles faster and book travel sooner.
 But are these new updates for the Barclays Hawaiian Airlines credit cards worth it?

 The New Barclays and Hawaiian Airlines Credit Card benefits